 Once you are registered, you must notify us if you stop trading, if there is a change of proprietor, if you relocate, if the nature of the business changes, or if there is a change of address at which moveable premises are kept.
 Any new proprietor will then have to submit their own registration form.

 It is an offence to fail to register a food business.

-Tacit consent applies for registrations, so you will be able to act as though your application is granted if you do not hear from the council by the end of the target completion period.
+Tacit consent applies for registrations, so you will be able to act as though your application is granted if you do not hear from the council by 28 days after the registration was submitted.

 Where approval (rather than registration is required), tacit consent does not apply and approval must be granted before a business places food on the market.